-The Nevada Space Grant Consortium (NVSGC) seeks to fund four or more projects for either Curriculum Development or Hands-On-Training.
+The Nevada Space Grant Consortium (NVSGC) seeks to fund four projects for either Curriculum Development or Hands-On-Training.
 The maximum federal contribution for each project is \$25,000.
-Due to requirements of the Space Grant program, \$24,000 institutional match is required on all awarded funds.
-The total maximum budget amount with match per proposal therefore is \$49,000 (maximum \$25,000 federal + requisite \$24,000 institutional match).
+Due to requirements of the Space Grant program, a 1:1 institutional match is required on all awarded funds.
+The total maximum budget amount with match per proposal therefore is \$50,000 (maximum \$25,000 federal + maximum \$25,000 institutional match).
 The number of awards and funding level are contingent on the availability of funds.
 We will announce the proposals selected prior to our receipt of next year's funds.
 Please note that potential delays in Congressional appropriations and release of funds may result in late sub-awards.
-We currently anticipate creating sub-awards during Summer 2022.
-Proposed project period of performance may start on August 1, 2022 and extend through May 31, 2023 contingent on when the funds are released.
+We currently anticipate making sub-awards during Summer 2022.
+Proposed project period may start on August 2, 2022 and extend through May 31, 2023.

 - 1. Student participation is encouraged and can be included in your overall budget. - 2.
 Partnership with other Space Grant supported projects, NASA Centers or scientists and business/industry are also encouraged. - 3.
-Diversity and inclusion are integral to NASA mission success and funding a diversecohort of student and faculty that reflect NV demographics is desirable.
+Diversity and inclusion are integral to NASA mission success and funding a diverse cohort of student and faculty that reflect NV demographics is desirable.

 It is highly recommended that you contact your Sponsored Projects Office as soon as possible to inform them that you may apply to this solicitation.
 Please send them a copy of the solicitation when you contact them.
-This will give them time to schedule the proposal with their other work and assist you with the budget and approval process.
+This will give them time to schedule the proposal with their other work, and assist you with the budget and approval process.